 204th Street SW Improvements

-Skillings Connolly completed comprehensive alternatives analysis including a roundabout.
+Skillings completed comprehensive alternatives analysis including a roundabout.
 This TIB-funded project reconstructed part of 204th and completes a missing section from 68th Avenue W to SR-99.
 We provided survey and all PS&E to reconstruct and extend the roadway, modify utilities, and improve the stormwater drainage system.
 We designed the travel and bike lanes, curb, gutter, sidewalk, and illumination on each side.
 We then provided analysis and design to reconstruct four affected intersections.
 The City’s utility infrastructure along 204th Street SW was expanded and retrofitted to accommodate the new design and the City’s growth.

 City of Vancouver, I-205 Mill Plain

 We began design for this new off-ramp and modifications to the existing on and off-ramps at I-205 Mill Plain Boulevard I/C using a 3D laser scanning survey system.
 A Leica HDS3000 was used to map the project site and roadway topography.
 The speed of data collection allowed our surveyors to collect the necessary information in a shorter period of time than with conventional survey equipment.
 The survey took place in close proximity to high-volume traffic which created safety concerns.
 The laser system offered improved worker safety, as well as significant time and money savings.
 The high degree of accuracy and short data collection time allowed design to begin ahead of the original schedule.